Greyshm-Kumar/JTP_proj/README.md

 <h1>Installation</h1>

 For running the project just clone the repository on your local machine.
 Then go into the command prompt and enter the **restaurant-recommender7 directory**.
 After you are in the directory run the command **docker-compose up --build**.
 The project is plug and play and you do not have to install any dependencies.
+For understanding the code **restaurant_recommender7_labeled** has been created and this version has modular and well commented code for ease of understanding.

 <h1>How to operate</h1>